(BIM-2506) Virtual Construction Management

 (BIM-2569) Housing Price Estimation Using Statistical Methods and GIS Technology

-Abstract: This paper presents a statistical model for housing price estimation, and links it to the GIS map layers of a municipality, illustrating the variations in the prices of homes based on neighborhood and other variables.
-It was found that six major variables effect the price of a home: frontage width, depth of the parcel, age, square feet living area, architectural building style, and the neighborhood.
-Neighborhood had the maximum effect.
-A multiple regression model was developed using the 2009 housing assessment data of 33,342 houses of a town in Western New York.
+Abstract: The current mass appraisal models have not utilized real assessment data in their formulation, and the price variations have not been plotted on GIS maps.
+This paper presents a statistical appraisal model for housing, and maps the results to illustrate variations in home prices based on neighborhoods.
+It was previously reported that six variables had the greatest effect on the price of a home: frontage width, parcel depth, age, living area, architectural style, and neighborhood.
+The model used 2009 housing assessment data of 33,342 homes of a town in Western New York.
 The model had high accuracy with a R2 value of 0.9046, and tested well on validation.
-This statistical model can be used for mass appraisal of housing in towns with similar characteristics.
-Multiple regression models developed in this research were then linked to GIS map layers to enable the appraising authority to visualize the distribution of housing based on price, or age or by neighborhood.
-This can help in resolving any inequities within a neighborhood, and between neighborhoods.
+The analysis revealed that neighborhood exerts the maximum influence on housing price.
+This model can be used for mass appraisal of housing in towns with similar characteristics.
+The visualization provided by the GIS maps can help municipalities resolve inequities within and between neighborhoods.

 (BIM-2632) Infrastructure: Visualizing Project Success